You can see all the Object types here.

 For these special attributes, every object type may have unique API functions.
 For example for a slider:

 /*Set slider specific attributes*/ lv_slider_set_range(slider1, 0, 100); /*Set the min. and max. values*/ lv_slider_set_value(slider1, 40, LV_ANIM_ON); /*Set the current value (position)*/

 The API of the widgets is described in their Documentation but you can also check the respective header files (e.g. widgets/lv_slider.h)

 A parent object can be considered as the container of its children.
 Every object has exactly one parent object (except screens), but a parent can have any number of children.
-There is no limitation for the type of the parent but, there are typical parent (e.g. button) and typical child (e.g. label) objects.
+There is no limitation for the type of the parent but there are objects which are typically a parent (e.g. button) or a child (e.g. label).

-If the position of the parent changes the children will move with the parent.
-Therefore all positions are relative to the parent.
+If the position of a parent changes, the children will move along with it.
+Therefore, all positions are relative to the parent.

 lv_obj_t * parent = lv_obj_create(lv_scr_act()); /*Create a parent object on the current screen*/ lv_obj_set_size(parent, 100, 80); /*Set the size of the parent*/ lv_obj_t * obj1 = lv_obj_create(parent); /*Create an object on the previously created parent object*/ lv_obj_set_pos(obj1, 10, 10); /*Set the position of the new object*/

 Modify the position of the parent:

 lv_obj_set_pos(parent, 50, 50); /*Move the parent.
 The child will move with it.*/